elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-key-characteristics-that-define-life.md

 url: /learn/biotechnology/questions/what-are-the-key-characteristics-that-define-life
 score: -1.0
 related_article1:
-    id: 167597
+    id: 167586
-    title: What is the structure and function of the nucleus in eukaryotic cells?
+    title: >-
+        What are the unique characteristics of Archaea that differentiate them from other domains?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-structure-and-function-of-the-nucleus-in-eukaryotic-cells
+    url: /learn/biotechnology/questions/what-are-the-unique-characteristics-of-archaea-that-differentiate-them-from-other-domains
 related_article2:
-    id: 167591
+    id: 167585
-    title: Why is homeostasis important for living organisms?
+    title: >-
+        How is data analyzed and interpreted in scientific research?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-homeostasis-important-for-living-organisms
+    url: /learn/biotechnology/questions/how-is-data-analyzed-and-interpreted-in-scientific-research
 related_article3:
-    id: 167586
+    id: 167588
-    title: What are the unique characteristics of Archaea that differentiate them from other domains?
+    title: >-
+        What is the difference between a hypothesis and a theory in scientific inquiry?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-unique-characteristics-of-archaea-that-differentiate-them-from-other-domains
+    url: /learn/biotechnology/questions/what-is-the-difference-between-a-hypothesis-and-a-theory-in-scientific-inquiry
 related_article4:
-    id: 167586
+    id: 167596
-    title: What are the unique characteristics of Archaea that differentiate them from other domains?
+    title: >-
+        What are the differences between asexual and sexual reproduction?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-unique-characteristics-of-archaea-that-differentiate-them-from-other-domains
+    url: /learn/biotechnology/questions/what-are-the-differences-between-asexual-and-sexual-reproduction
 related_article5:
-    id: 167586
+    id: 167588
-    title: What are the unique characteristics of Archaea that differentiate them from other domains?
+    title: >-
+        What is the difference between a hypothesis and a theory in scientific inquiry?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-unique-characteristics-of-archaea-that-differentiate-them-from-other-domains
+    url: /learn/biotechnology/questions/what-is-the-difference-between-a-hypothesis-and-a-theory-in-scientific-inquiry
 ---

 &nbsp;